pfsense/docs/source/interfaces/interface-groups.rst

 Limitations
 -----------

-Using Interface Groups for WANs will not put “reply-to” on the resulting pass rules because it can't do so for rules in groups.
+Using Interface Groups for WANs will not put "reply-to" on the resulting pass rules because it can't do so for rules in groups.
 Due to this, traffic that enters via an alternate WAN (non-default route) and is allowed by pass rules on an interface group will exit back via the